 The same holds true for black powder guns as well.
 Black powder is very corrosive and most people do not properly clean their muzzle loaders before storage.
-Because of this they often find the next deer season a rusted and (most likely) less accurate bore, or a rusted nipple that may cause the gun to not fire at that critical moment.
+Because of this they often find the next deer season a rusted and likely less accurate barrel, or a rusted nipple that may cause the gun to misfire at that critical moment.

-Even a massive amount of bore butter will not prevent this so it is recommended to use proper solvent intended for black powder, or, if that isn’t readily available, ammonia, to get the caustic material off of the steel.
+Even a massive amount of bore butter will not prevent this so it is recommended to use proper solvent intended for black powder, or if that isn’t readily available, ammonia in order to get the caustic material off of the steel.

 Water, Water, Everywhere

-Another problem that arises (a friend once told me about his discovery of a rusted favorite gun in his safe), is that when people store guns in a gun safe or in gun cases for long periods of time and expect that when they pull the gun out it will be in the same condition as when it was placed in the safe or case.
+Another problem that arises occurs when people store guns in a gun safe or in gun cases for long periods of time and expect that when they pull the gun out it will be in the same condition as when it was placed in the safe or case.

 Silica Packs to the Rescue

-Suffices it to say, if you take care of your gun it will take care of you or at least it will be able to take care of you.
-However, if you neglect it or ignore it, you may be in for a bad surprise when the time comes to drop that big buck, or hog, or if someone demands your wallet.
+Suffice it to say, if you take care of your gun it will take care of you, or at least it will be able to take care of you.
+However, if you neglect it or ignore it, you may be in for a nasty surprise when the time comes to drop that big buck out in the field or the mugger demanding your wallet.

 Keep it clean, keep it oiled, give it regular inspections and function checks, and your gun will last longer, shoot better, and be there when you really need it.